hashicorp/vault/website/source/docs/secrets/ad/index.html.md

 for that password, Vault won't know it.

 To maintain that application's up-time, Vault will need to return to a state of knowing the password.
 Vault will generate a new password, update it, and return it to the application(s) asking for it.
+This all occurs automatically, without human intervention.

 Thus, we wouldn't recommend that administrators directly rotate the passwords for accounts that Vault is managing.
 This may lead to behavior the administrator wouldn't expect, like finding very quickly afterwards that their new password